-Cell phone applications may be used for instructional use in the classroom with permission from the teacher of the course.

-- > Cell phones must be kept in student's backpack, locker, car, purse, etc., and should not be visible. - > Cell phones may not be used in any manner that will cause a disruption in the academic environment. - > Cell phones may not be used in any way to assist in an act of academic dishonesty.
+- ❖ Cell phone applications may be used for instructional use in the classroom with permission from the teacher of the course. - ❖ Cell phones must be kept in student's backpack, locker, car, purse, etc., and should not be visible. - ❖ Cell phones may not be used in any manner that will cause a disruption in the academic environment. - ❖ Cell phones may not be used in any way to assist in an act of academic dishonesty. - ❖ Use of cell phones for field trips, athletic events, and other extracurricular events will be at the discretion of the sponsor/coach.

-Enforcement

-Building administrators are authorized and required to enforce this policy.
+Enforcement: Building administrators are authorized and required to enforce this policy.
 Teachers shall refer students who violate this policy to the appropriate building administrator for enforcement of this policy.

-Loss of and Damage to Personal Electronic Device

-The District shall not be liable or responsible for the loss or damage to any Personal Electronic Device at school or at school-sponsored activities.
+Loss of and Damage to Personal Electronic Device: The District shall not be liable or responsible for the loss or damage to any Personal Electronic Device at school or at school-sponsored activities.

-Penalties for Violations

-School employees with student supervisory responsibilities are authorized to confiscate Personal Electronic Devices.
+Penalties for Violations: School employees with student supervisory responsibilities are authorized to confiscate Personal Electronic Devices.